nextstrain/nextclade/docs/user/nextclade-web/analysis-results-table.md

 ## Analysis results table

 Nextclade analyzes your sequences locally in your browser.
-That means, sequences never leave your computer, ensuring full privacy by design.
+Sequences never leave your computer, ensuring full privacy by design.

 > ⚠️ Since your computer is doing all the computational work (rather than a remote server), it is advisable to analyze at most a few hundred of sequences at a time, depending on your computer hardware.
 Nextclade leverages all processor cores available on your computer and might require large amounts of system memory to operate.
 For large-scale analysis (thousands to millions of sequences) you might want to try [Nextclade CLI](nextclade-cli) instead.

 The analysis pipeline comprises the following steps:

-1. Sequence alignment: Sequences are aligned to the reference genome using our custom Nextalign alignment algorithm.
+1. Sequence alignment: Sequences are aligned to the reference genome using a banded Waterman-Smith sequence alignment algorithm.
-2. Translation: Nucleotide sequences are translated into amino acid sequences.
+1. Translation: Coding nucleotide segments are extracted and translated to amino acid sequences.
-3. Mutation calling: Nucleotide and amino acid changes are identified
+1. Mutation calling: Nucleotide and amino acid changes are identified
-4. Detection of PCR primer changes
-5. Phylogenetic placement: Sequences are placed on a reference tree, private mutations analyzed
+1. Phylogenetic placement: Sequences are placed on a reference tree, private mutations are identified
-6. Clade assignment: Clades are taken from the parent node on the tree
+1. Clade assignment: Clades are inferred from the place the sequence attached on the reference tree
-7. Quality Control (QC): Quality control metrics are calculated
+1. Quality Control (QC): Quality control metrics are calculated

-See [Algorithm](algorithm) section for more details.
+See the [Algorithm](algorithm) section of these docs for more details.

 You can get a quick overview of the results screen in the screenshot below:
 ![Results overview](../assets/web_overview.png)